-The analysis also reflects how asset-level information can provide substantial details for risk analysis (Patterson et al. (2020)).
-Previous models that test the effects of temperature shocks are mostly limited by not using geospatial data.
-The lack of this information can lead decision-makers to Thus, investors can enhance the risk-return profile of their investment portfolio using geospatial information-based decisions.
+temperature shocks are mostly limited by not using geospatial data.
+The lack of this information can lead decision-makers to Thus, investors can enhance the risk-return profile of their investment portfolio using asset-level information-based decisions.

 Finally, the analysis suggests that the current level of technology, adaptation and mitigation processes are not enough to dissipate the risk encountered in temperature fluctuation, with substantial effects on asset pricing.
 Improving mitigation and resilience can dissipate this shock, decreasing the degree of risk premium in the economic portfolios.
 Given that the results provide substantial information of change in the temperature patterns (Figure 3), it is possible that more effects on asset prices will be seen in the near future if the investment to countermeasure the climate change.